convenia/php-full-8.1-image/README.md

 ### Changelog
 #### PHP version 8.3
 - We removed Imagick extension.
 If you wish to use Imagick extension add to your Dockerfile.
+- PHP version to 8.3

+#### PHP version 8.4
+- Nginx changed to 1.26.2
+- PHP version to 8.4
+- expose_php directive disabled in the default php pool configuration

 For any suggestion or bug try to [open an issue on github](https://github.com/convenia/php-full-8.1-image) or [send a tweet](https://twitter.com/convenia) to us